For KIDS AND CARS

 Wednesday, October 4, 2017

 We’re excited to announce our partnership with Children’s Miracle Network at Penn State Health Children’s Hospital allowing us to raise funds for both kids and cars.
-We’re also pleased to announce the presentation of our first ever Automotive Heritage Award.
-The recipient of this award will be none other than automotive and racing icon Mr. Bobby Rahal.
+We’re also presenting our first ever Automotive Heritage Award.
+The recipient of this award will be none other than racing icon Bobby Rahal.

 Date: Wednesday, October 4, 2017